How to Set Up a Logitech Webcam?

 Plug Your Webcam in Another Unoccupied USB Port

-If your webcam’s built-in LED notification light isn’t illuminating when you’re testing the webcam using FaceTime or the Windows Camera app, the USB port might be faulty.
+If your webcam’s built-in LED notification light doesn’t illuminate when you’re testing it using FaceTime or the Windows Camera app, the USB port might be faulty.
 First, disconnect the webcam and connect it to another USB port; this might fix the problem.

-If these troubleshooting steps don’t help to setup your Logitech webcam, you can connect it to another computer and test it because the problem might be your PC.
+If these troubleshooting steps don’t help you set up your Logitech webcam, you can connect it to another computer and test it because the problem might be your PC.

 Final Thought

-Now that you’ve set up your Logitech webcam on either Mac OS or Windows OS, you can start using it for video chats on apps such as Microsoft Teams, Skype, and Zoom.
+Now that you’ve set up your Logitech webcam on either Mac OS or Windows OS, you can use it for video chats on apps such as Microsoft Teams, Skype, and Zoom.
 Of course, it has a better resolution than your PC’s webcam, so your videos will have superb quality.

 How to Use External Webcam on Laptop Windows 10